Anthracene: Electronics

-Anthracene is a wide band-gap organic semiconductor, with an emission spectrum peaking between 400 nm and 440 nm.
+Anthracene is a wide band-gap organic semiconductor, with an emission spectrum peaking in the dark violet (400±and nm).
 Organic field-effect transistors have been constructed from it.
 In particle physics, it is used as a scintillator to detect high-energy photons, electrons, or alpha particles.
 Plastics, such as polyvinyltoluene, can be doped with anthracene to produce an approximately water-equivalent scintillator in radiation therapy dosimetry.

 Anthracene is commonly used as a UV tracer in conformal coatings applied to printed wiring boards.
 The anthracene tracer allows the conformal coating to be inspected under UV light.

-It is also used in wood preservatives, insecticides, and coating materials.